gmmorris/gmmorris.github.io/_posts/2015-08-28-why-on-earth-would-you-create-yet-another-package-manager-for-javascript.md

 ---
 layout: post
 title:  "Why on earth would you create yet another package manager for Javascript?"
+description: "How and why I built a Javascript library for packaging modules"
 date:   2015-08-28 12:06:00 +0100
 icon: stream
 ---